Dravidian languages: Name

 Based on what Krishnamurti states (referring to a scholarly paper published in the International Journal of Dravidian Linguistics), the Sanskrit word draviḍa itself appeared later than damiḷa, since the dates for the forms with -r- are centuries later than the dates for the forms without -r- (damiḷa, dameḍa-, damela- etc.).

 Classification

 The Dravidian languages form a close-knit family.
-Most scholars agree on four groups: South (or South DravidianI), South-Central (or South DravidianII), Central, and North Dravidian, but there are different proposals regarding the relationship between these groups.
-Earlier classifications grouped Central and South-Central Dravidian in a single branch.
-On the other hand, Krishnamurti groups South-Central and South Dravidian together.
+Most scholars agree on four groups: